academe/Omnipay-Wirecard/README.md

 * It supports Omnipay 2.x following as many of the Omnipay standards/conventions as possible.
 This is to help integration into multi-gateway systems and wrappers with the least custom programming as possible.
 * It does not use the Wirecard SDK.
-Though very complete in terms of functionaluty coverage, the SDK is locked onto HTTP clients that are not compatible with many sites using Omnipay 2.x
+Though very complete in terms of functionality coverage, the SDK is locked onto HTTP clients that are not compatible with many sites using Omnipay 2.x
 * It does not need an external serializer, that is an issue for some applications.

-As Omnipay 3.x goes into beta, the intentiion is to branch this package to support that version, but carry on maintaining the 2.x branch.
+As Omnipay 3.x goes into beta, the intention is to branch this package to support 3.x, but carry on maintaining the 2.x branch while it is still in active use.

 ## Installation